brunoguilherme1/blueskypost/README.md

 ## Main Components

-### 1. React Frontend
+### React frontend

-The frontend is built with **React + Vite**.
-It provides a simple interface where the user pastes a Bluesky post URL, sends it to the FastAPI backend, and displays the result.
+The frontend is built with React and Vite.

+It contains:

+- a Bluesky URL input
+- a loading state while the agent runs
+- a card with the original post
+- image, quoted post, and external link display when available
+- a card with the final explanation
+- basic error handling

 Main files: